McLaren Elva: Name

-Elva (2019–)
+Elva (2019–present)

 The vehicle went on sale for base price of $1,690,000 (USD), which does not include audio, but a bespoke system can be ordered with no additional cost.
 A fixed windscreen variant was also available as a factory option.

 The vehicle was unveiled in Dubai, United Arab Emirates.

 Delivery of the Middle East model began in the first half of 2021.

-Elva M6A Theme by MSO (2020–)
+Elva M6A Theme by MSO (2020–present)

 It is a version of Elva replicating the 1964 Can-Am race car, with Anniversary Orange body colour with Dove Grey stripe, McLaren Cars decal and Bruce signature in Blue, and Bruce’s race number 4, satin carbon fibre and 10-spoke Diamond Cut wheels.

-Elva M1A Theme by MSO (2020–)
+Elva M1A Theme by MSO (2020–present)

 The M1A version is based on the McLaren-Elva M1A driven by Bruce McLaren that had broken Mosport Park lap record in 1964, with ultra-light carbon fibre, Magnesium Silver racing stripe at sills, front splitter, bonnet with Accent Red pinstripe and Bruce McLaren’s number 4 racing roundel; seats and steering wheel detail in Malibu Red Nubuck with matching stitching and Tonal micro-piping.

-The vehicle was unveiled in 2020 Salon Privé.
+The vehicle was unveiled at the 2020 Salon Privé.

-Elva Gulf Theme by MSO (2020–)
+Elva Gulf Theme by MSO (2020–present)

 It is a version of McLaren Elva in blue and orange Gulf body colours.

-The vehicle was unveiled in Goodwood Motor Circuit, followed by in Hong Kong.
+The vehicle was unveiled at the Goodwood Motor Circuit, followed by Hong Kong.